ksu-cis/cis-400-site/_milestones/menu-milestone-4.md

 ## ToString() Implementation (20 points)

-You will also need to refactor all menu items by overriding the `ToString()` method to return the name of the item, i.e. DinoNuggets' `ToString()` method should return the string `"DinoNuggets"`.
+You will also need to refactor all menu items by overriding the `ToString()` method to return the name of the item, i.e. DinoNuggets' `ToString()` method should return the string `"Dino-Nuggets"`.
+In most cases, the name of the menu item is the class name with spaces added; however, some are a bit different, i.e. "Prehistoric PB&J" and "T-Rex King Burger".
+The names you should use can be found in the upstream MenuItemNameTest.cs file.

 ## Menu Class (40 points)